Mental health issues are the biggest unmet need of our time. Isn't it time that we took mental health as seriously as we take physical health?

-MHAGC is an independent, not-for-profit; based 501(c)3 organization founded in 1957 with a vision to significantly reduce the stigma and prejudice associated with mental illness.
-We hope to achieve this goal by being a leading resource provider, promoting brain health and developing strategies that support individual wellness.
+MHAGC is an independent, nonprofit 501(c)3 organization, founded in 1957, working to make mental health a top priority in our schools, healthcare systems, homes and communities.
+Our vision is to significantly reduce the stigma and prejudice associated with mental illness.
+We aim to achieve this goal by being a leading resource provider, promoting brain health and developing strategies that support individual wellness.
 Our mission is to maximize the mental and emotional wellness of our youth, adults and families by promoting prevention and increasing empowerment through our education, collaboration and support programs.

-MHAGC works to provide people with the knowledge and awareness needed to navigate the complexities of Chicago’s communities.
-Our goal is to create a holistically supportive environment to provide healthy avenues for people to achieve social, emotional and mental wellbeing.
+MHAGC works to provide the knowledge and awareness needed to navigate the complexities of families, social environements and communities.
+Our goal is to create a holistically supportive environment and to provide healthy avenues for individuals to achieve social, emotional and mental wellbeing.
 We strive to equip individuals with enough resilience to strategically bridge the unique combination of challenges presented to individuals through schools, family and society.
-MHAGC actively works to reduce stigma associated with mental health that leads to needles suffering and loss.
-The cost to the community and to business is significant.
+MHAGC actively works to reduce stigma associated with mental illness that leads to needless suffering and loss.
+The cost to the community and to business is significant (201 billion in 2013).

 As evidenced by the bullying, violence, suicide and other issues within our communities, the need for prevention and intervention is great.
 MHAGC aims to provide quality programming to students, teachers, school administrators and parents alike.